perfsonar/docs/FAQ.rst

 A: By default, the Internet2 repo points at a mirror list hosted by software.internet2.edu.
 In this mirror list is linux.mirrors.es.net.
 In order to use the default configuration you will need to allow access to software.internet2.edu so you can grab the mirrorlist.
 After that, the packages can be downloaded from any of the sites listed which includes linux.mirrors.es.net, software.internet2.edu, and a few other places.
 You should be able to get away with just opening up access to software.internet2.edu (so it can get the mirror list) and linux.mirrors.es.net (so you can get the packages).
 Those should be the only places you need as linux.mirrors.es.net also has a mirror for all the base CentOS packages.

-*Q:Is there a way to re-image perfSONAR resources remotely?*
+*Q: Is there a way to re-image perfSONAR resources remotely?*

 A: If the intention is to use the perfSONAR ISO as the base, the installer just needs view the installation medium like a DVD or USB would be mounted.
 As for specifics of a mechanism to remotely install, consult the documentation of your server.
 For instance some services support "virtual media" if they contain a DRACs with the enterprise feature set enabled.